 Most of the associated costs for this special examination will be covered by the Social Security Administration (SSA).
 An attorney can help throughout all of these steps.

-What A Social Security Lawyer Does
+What A Social Security Disability Lawyer Handles

 - If any of these steps sound burdensome, you are not alone.
 Even well-equipped, intelligent applicants struggle.
 The process is full of strict and precise requirements.
 The criteria can be difficult to meet.
 For this reason, the majority of initial disability claims are denied.
 Many people simply fail to provide adequate information.